 On the Job Market

-This page introduces advanced doctoral candidates from the University of North Carolina at Chapel Hill currently seeking teaching appointments in the following fields:
+This page introduces advanced doctoral candidates and recent graduates from the University of North Carolina at Chapel Hill currently seeking teaching appointments in the following fields:

 Research Interests: New Testament, Second Temple Judaism, Paul and Israel, Paul and the Torah, Jewish-Christian Relations, Hebrew Bible, Apocalypticism, Exile and Restoration, Race and Ethnicity, Imperial Platonism, Wisdom & Apocalyptic Literature, Hebrew Bible Prophets, Gospels, Historical Jesus, Dead Sea Scrolls